 Related - 100 Miles of Lights

-- A 65 year Thanksgiving Day tradition, this annual parade draws spectators and participants from both of the Carolinas and has been recognized as the fourth largest Thanksgiving Parade in the United States.
+- A Thanksgiving Day tradition since 1947, this annual parade draws spectators and participants from both of the Carolinas and has been recognized as the fourth largest Thanksgiving Parade in the United States.
+The 2013 parade was in danger of being cancelled, but will go on according to tradition thanks to a new title sponsor.
+Novant Health has signed on as the parade's title sponsor for the next three years and the 2013 parade is being called the Novant Health Thanksgiving Day Parade.

 Charlotte Hotels - Compare Prices